Slyracoon23/katacoda-scenarios/remotelauncher/step4.md

 Cool right!
 Remotelaucnher has executed a process over DDS.

-Checkout to see the DDS publications using rtiddsspy:
+Checkout to see the DDS publications of remotelauncher using rtiddsspy:

 `/root/remotelauncher-demo/bin/rtiddsspy -domainId 5`{{execute}}